rktprof/godot-ios-extensions/README.md

 - Get list of products
 - Purchase product

-## Coming: (assuming I can figure it out)
+## TODO: (assuming I can figure it out)

-Basic plugin documentation
+Basic plugin documentation (for now, feel free to create an issue with a question)

 **GameCenter**
+- Challenges
 - macOS Support (should mostly work but opening overlays doesn't)

 **Bonjour**